Getting Started with the Viv API

 Syncing Data

-Use updatedSince to fetch only changed records:
+Use updatedSince to fetch only records modified after a specific timestamp:

-GET /v2/clients?updatedSince=2024-12-01T00:00:00Z
+GET /clients?updatedSince=2024-12-01T00:00:00Z

 Recommended sync pattern: